所有页面

 This document was translated from Chinese by AI and has not yet been reviewed.

-On this page, you can set the software's color theme, page layout, or use Custom CSS for personalized configurations.
+On this page, you can set the software's color theme, page layout, or customize CSS for personalized settings.

 Theme Selection

-These settings apply to the layout of the conversation interface.
+These settings are for the layout of the chat interface.

-When enabled, clicking an assistant name will automatically switch to the corresponding conversation.
+When this setting is enabled, clicking on the assistant's name will automatically switch to the corresponding topic page.

-When enabled, displays the conversation creation time below the conversation.
+When enabled, the creation time of the topic will be displayed below it.

 Custom CSS

 This setting allows flexible customization of the interface.
-Refer to the advanced tutorial on Custom CSS for specific methods.
+For specific methods, please refer to Custom CSS in the advanced tutorial.

 Hotkey Settings